jasonish/docker-suricata/README.md

 Suricata log directory in the container so you can view the Suricata logs from outside the container.

+## Volumes

+### /var/log/suricata

+The directory /var/log/suricata is exposed as a volume.
+Another container can attach it by using the --volumes-from Docker option.
+For example:

+- Start the Suricata container with a name:

+    docker run -it --net=host --name=suricata jasonish/suricata -i enp3s0

+- Start a second container with volumes-from:

+    docker run -it --net=host --volumes-from=suricata logstash /bin/bash

+This will expose /var/log/suricata from the Suricata container as /var/log/suricata in the Logstash container.

 ## Configuration

 Currently Suricata is seeded with the Emerging Threats open ruleset